vismodo/Python-Quiz-Application/README.md

 I created this repository with the help of [Py08](https://github.com/Py08)

 ## Was this repository helpful?
 Star this repository if you found it helpful.
-If you found any bugs that I did not or have an enhancement idea, put it up in the [Issues](https://github.com/VismayaAtreya/Python-Quiz-Application/issues) tab.
+If you found any bugs that have not been found or have an enhancement idea, put it up in the [Issues](https://github.com/VismayaAtreya/Python-Quiz-Application/issues) tab.

 ## Check out my other reporitories too!